ltorres2/ltorres2.github.io/index.md

 ---

-### Working at Latin American and Iberian Studies Institued (LAII) University of New Mexico
+### Working at Latin American and Iberian Studies Institute (LAII) University of New Mexico

 At UNM I had the chance of learning about the different cultures and countries that are part of Latin Americas, as also I have the oportunity of build Vamos a leer a group of educational guides for teachers of K-12 that whant to teach culture of Colombia and other countries.